aysebetty/B-303-deneme/README.md

 # B-303-deneme
 This is our first project
-This cahange is made in Github
+This change is made in Github
+This is for explaining fetch